General Information

 Stipendium Hungaricum Program

-If you are interested in applying to the doctoral school, please fill out the following form: BME / PHD-DLA doctoral school application for the Academic year 2024/25
+If you are interested in applying to the doctoral school, please fill out the following form: https://forms.gle/Rf7P1EBf56XfjLq89

-The tuition fee for international students not supported by the Stipendium Hungaricum Scholarship Program is approx. 1.400.000 HUF/term (approx. 4500 Euros).
-Upon good performance, some reduction of the fee may take place.
+The tuition fee for international students not supported by the Stipendium Hungaricum Scholarship Program is approximately 1.400.000 HUF/term (approx. 4500 Euros).
+Upon good performance, the fee may be reduced.
 For the actual amount of the fee, please visit the website of the University of BME: https://www.bme.hu/tuition-fee?language=en

-The deadline for application is at the end of May, and an admission exam is held in the second half of June.
+The application deadline is at the end of May, and the admission exam is held in the second half of June.
 Please consult the Scientific Administration of the Doctoral School for the actual dates.

 Erasmus students

-It is possible to visit our Doctoral School in the form of a short-term doctoral mobility.
+It is possible to visit our Doctoral School through a short-term doctoral mobility.
 During the mobility period, the student must work on a research project under the guidance of a supervisor.
 If you wish to apply for the scholarship, you must have an acceptance letter from one of the supervisors of the Doctoral School.
 Steps to acquire the acceptance letter:

 Frequently Asked Questions

-1. I would like to work on topic XY, but I can't find any related topic in the list.
-Is it possible to accredit my suggestion?
+1. I would like to work on topic XY, but I can't find any related topics in the list.
+Is it possible to accredit my suggested topic?

 No, only supervisors can suggest a topic.